nbtin/qa_web_demo/README.md

 ## 3. How to Install
 To install and run the VQA demo web app, please follow the steps below:

 1. Ensure that Docker is installed on your system.
-You can download and install Docker from the official website: [Click here!](https://docs.docker.com/engine/install/ubuntu/).
+You can download and install Docker from the official website: [Docker Engine for Ubuntu](https://docs.docker.com/engine/install/ubuntu/), [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 2. Clone this repository to your local machine using the following command: